oracle-samples/clara-rules/README.md

   (insert! (->Promotion :free-lunch-with-gizmo :lunch)))
 ```

 In rules engines terms, _Purchase_ is an example of a fact.
-Clara generally (but not exlusively) represents facts as simple Clojure records.
+Clara generally (but not exclusively) represents facts as simple Clojure records.
 We detect a gizmo purchase in our working memory, and insert the presence of a promotion for a free lunch.

-Now suppose our business declares August as free widget month with orders over $200.
+Now suppose our business declares August as "free widget month" for orders over $200.
 Rather than updating some "get-promotions" function to include this as well, we simply add another rule to our rulebase:

 ```clj
 (defrule free-widget-month